zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Sean says, “Yes, and before you say anything else, I just want you to know that I've given this a lot of thought.
 I've thought abou t it a lot.
 I've been thinking about it and I'm convinced, I know for sure that we're ma de for each other.”
 We are made for each other.
 “To be made for each other” is  sort of like having a soul mate, when you are saying that this other person in  this romantic relationship is perfect for you, that you each have the characteris tics that matched, that go together, and that make you a perfect romantic coup le.
 Of course, there no such thing as a perfect romantic couple, but many people  do believe that their husband or wife was “made for them,” meaning they'r e perfect for them.

 Ayako says, “I don’t think…” Sean interrupts her an d says, “And you just have to say the word and we could elope tomorrow if you wan ted to.”
 The expression “to say the word” means indicate that you want to do so mething or the time that you want something done.
 “You say the word and I will t ake you to Venice Beach, and we will go swimming.”
-That means whenever you w ant to, you just tell me and I will do it.
+That means whenever you want to, you just tell me and I will do it.
 That’s what Sean is saying here t o our poor Ayako.
 Sean says, “We could elope tomorrow.”
 To “elope” (elope) means  to go and get married in secret.
 You don’t tell any of your family or your f riends, you just go somewhere.
 Here in the United States, people often go to Las V egas because it's easy, I guess, to get married there.
 They have lots of plac es to get married and you'll get married without telling any of your friends and fam ily.
 That is to elope.
 Sean is saying that if Ayako wants to, they can go and get married today, tomorrow.
 They could elope suddenly, without having any sort of we dding or celebration.

 Ayako says, “Elope?!”
 Sean says, “Or, if you prefer , if you want, we can have a lavish wedding.”
 He’s saying okay, well if you don’ t want to elope, we can also have a very expensive, fancy, elegant wedding cerem ony.
 That’s what lavish means, something that usually costs a lot of money.
 “I'm not picky,” Sean says, meaning it doesn’t matter to me.
 I'm not going to b e mad one way or the other.
 He can do whatever Ayako wants.
 “I just want us to be husband and wife” – to be married.